On the Stability of Lagrange Relative Equilibrium in The Planar Three-body Problem: Introduction

 The problem of Lyapunov stability has been solved only for Lagrange relative equilibrium in the planar restricted circular three-body problem, by a great amount of work based upon KAM theory in the 1970s.
 Please see \cite[etc]{deprit1967stability,leontovich1962stability,markeev1978libration,sokolskii1978proof,meyer1986stability} and the references therein.
 However, due to the possibility of the well known Arnold diffusion, the method has the limitation that, the number of degrees of freedom of the problem is not more than 2.

-For physical application, it's natural to consider a sort of ``effective stability", i.e., stability up to finite but long times.
+For physical application, it is natural to consider a sort of ``effective stability", i.e., stability up to finite but long times.
 More precisely, for any solution $q(t)$ of a system, with initial condition in a small $\epsilon$-neighbourhood of the equilibrium point $q_0$ of the system, one could guaranty the estimate $|q(t)-q_0| = O(\epsilon^a)$ for all times $|t|\leq T(\epsilon)$, where $a$ is some positive number in the interval $(0,1)$, and $T(\epsilon)$ is a ``large" time such that $T(\epsilon)=O(\frac{1}{\epsilon^b})$ or even more stronger $T(\epsilon)\sim exp(\frac{1}{\epsilon^b})$ for some positive number $b$.
 The latter stronger form of stability is well known as exponential stability.
 The exponential stability was first stated by Moser \cite{Moser1955} and Littlewood \cite{littlewood1959equilateral,littlewood1959lagrange} in particular cases.
-A general framework in this direction was developed by Nekhoroshev \cite{nekhorshev1977exponential,nekhoroshev1977exponential}.
+A general framework in this direction was developed by Nekhoroshev \cite{nekhorshev1977exponential}.
 Then a great amount of work focus on the effective stability of Lagrange relative equilibrium in the planar or spatial restricted circular three-body problem, please see \cite[etc]{Giorgilli1989Effective,celletti1990stability,giorgilli1997stability,benettin1998nekhoroshev,giorgilli1998problem} and the references therein.
 As a matter of fact, the stability over long times has been investigated by Birkhoff \cite{birkhoff1927dynamical} using the method of normal form going back to Poincar\'{e}.